Hole-initiated melting process of thin films: Introduction

 \section{Introduction}

 Thermostability of thin films is of great interest in theory and in practice \cite{huber2015soft}.
 For example, it is very important to know when and how an anti-corrosion coating, a filter membrane, or a semi-conductor layer, would collapse under high temperature.
-Generally, we are to look into the melting process of the thin film: in such a confined system, the ``de facto'' melting point is different from the melting point of the bulk material, due to the ineligible contribution from the interfacial free energies.
+Here, the thermostability is characterized by the ``de facto'' melting point of the thin film, which, due to the ineligible interfacial free energies, is different from the melting point of the bulk material.

-The classical description of melting under confinement is based on a two-phase system: a small solid particle covered by its melt, with one solid-liquid interface.
+The most used equation for calculating the ``de facto'' melting point of a confined system is the Gibbs-Thomson equation \cite{Pawlow1909a, tammann1920methode, meissner1920, rie1923}.
+It predicts that the melting point of a confined system is lower than the bulk melting temperature, with a shift that is inversely proportional to the characteristic length of the confinement.
+This theory is deduced from a classical two-phase model: a small solid particle covered by its melt, with one solid-liquid interface.
 The area of this interface varies during melting, hence the interfacial energy varies and contributes to the total free energy change.
-Melting point shift calculated with this model is the Gibbs-Thomson equation widely used by experimentalists and engineers \cite{Pawlow1909a, tammann1920methode, meissner1920, rie1923}.
-For the thin films, a variation of this model is used, but same as the original model, only the solid-liquid interface is considered.
+For the thin films, a variation of this model is used, but still only the solid-liquid interface is considered.

+However, in most real-life cases, there will be at least one capillary surface, i.e., the liquid-air interface.
+The prerequisite of the Gibbs-Thomson equation is that the liquid melt covers uniformly a solid particle floating in the air, so that the capillary surface is a spherical shell that doesn't change in shape or area.
+In practice, this means all the facets of the floating particle must be ``premelting'' \cite{Frenken1985surfacemelting, Dash1989surfacemelting}, i.e., a thin layer of liquid melt covers the solid facets \emph{before} the temperature reaches the bulk melting point.